 We make it easy for you to succeed in the Veterinary Assisting program.
 We offer both daytime and nighttime classes and offer financial aid to qualified students.
 To prepare students for a rewarding veterinary career, the Veterinary Assisting program includes a Fear Free Certification, designed to help veterinary professionals get rid of fear, anxiety and stress in the workplace and create a more rewarding veterinary experience for all involved.
 To be eligible to take the Veterinary Assisting program at Caris College, prospective students need to be at least 18 years old and a high school graduate or the equivalent.

 Caris College is located in Jeffersonville, Indiana, just north of the Ohio River from Louisville, KY.
 The Veterinary Assisting program offered at Caris College is approved by NAVTA (National Association of Veterinary Technicians in America).
-In addition to the Veterinary Assisting program, Caris College offers diploma programs in dental assisting, diagnostic medical sonography, acute clinical technician, and medical assisting.
+In addition to the Veterinary Assisting program, Caris College offers diploma programs in dental assisting, diagnostic medical sonography, and medical assisting.

 If you’re looking for a veterinary assisting school and a career, take a look at what Caris College offers.
 To learn more contact us here or call 812-952-9791.